bjorne90/bjorne90/README.md

 - **Cloud & DevOps**: Docker, Kubernetes, AWS, and scalable system design

-## 🚀 What I'm Working On
-I'm currently focused on **FastAPI / ML** for a Swedish Medical company.
-Stay tuned for exciting updates!

 ## 💡 Interests
 I’m always exploring:
 - Creative ideas in **AI prompting** and innovative applications of **Machine Learning** in real-world scenarios